+A. Grievances

-- A. Grievances - 1.
-If a grievance is not resolved under Step 2, an arbitration request may be presented in writing to the Chief Human Resources Officer within seven (7) calendar days from the date a decision was rendered at Step 2.
+- 3. If a grievance is not resolved under Step 2, an arbitration request may be presented in writing to the Chief Human Resources Officer within seven (7) calendar days from the date a decision was rendered at Step 2.
 Within 30 days of the submission of the arbitration request, the arbitration hearing date shall be calendared, unless the parties agree to extend the time allowed for calendaring.
-If mediation is going to be held and the grievance is not settled through the mediation process, the arbitration hearing date shall be calendared within 30 days of the mediation, unless the parties agree to extend the time allowed for calendaring. - 2.
+If mediation is going to be held and the grievance is not settled through the mediation process, the arbitration hearing date shall be calendared within 30 days of the mediation, unless the parties agree to extend the time allowed for calendared within 30 days of the mediation, unless the parties agree to extend the time allowed for calendared within 30 days of the mediation. - 4.
 The parties shall either sign a joint issue submission statement or else execute and sign separate alternative issue statements after discussing the issue(s).
-In either case, the parties shall send copies of their joint or separate submission statement(s) to each other within fourteen (14) calendar days before the first scheduled date of the arbitration hearing.

-B. Disciplinary Appeals

-1. Submission Procedure
+In either case, the parties shall send copies of their joint or separate submission statement(s) to each other within fourteen (14) calendar days before the first scheduled date of the arbitration hearing. - B. Disciplinary Appeals - 1.
+Submission Procedure

 - a.
 If an appeal from suspension or reduction is not settled at Step 2, it may be presented to the Chief of Employee Relations within seven (7) calendar days from the date the decision was rendered. - b.
 An appeal from any discharge or from a suspension or reduction imposed by the County Executive Officer may be presented to the Chief of Employee Relations within ten (10) calendar days from the date the action becomes final. - c.
 All disciplinary appeals shall be signed by an employee or by a representative of OCEA and shall be submitted in writing. - d.
 The issues in all disciplinary appeals shall be: Was (employee's name) suspended/reduced/discharged for reasonable cause?
-If not, to what remedy is the appellant entitled under the provisions of Article X, Section 8. of the MOU? - e.
-As soon as practicable after a suspension, reduction or discharge appeal is presented to the Chief of Employee Relations, an arbitrator shall hear the appeal. - 2.
-Findings of Facts and Remedies - a.
-Findings of Facts b..
-Remedies - All Disciplinary Actions (Other than Discharge)
+If not, to what remedy is the appellant entitled under the provisions of Article X, Section 8.
+Of the MOU? - e.
+As soon as practicable after a suspension, reduction or discharge appeal is presented to the Chief of Employee Relations, an arbitrator shall hear the appeal.

+2. Findings of Facts and Remedies

+a.
+Findings of Facts